Plusle/SyncX-Rasterizer/README.md

 };
 ```

 In the terminology of OpenGL, `m_Vertices`, `m_Faces`, `m_Textrues` are equivalent to VBO, EBO, Texture buffer.
 Since I store vertex data in struct `Vertex`, I don't need a VAO.
 We usually render several models by invoking draw call on each model.
 To do so, I also add an indices of `Model`, which stores the index(subscription in `m_Faces`) of faces.
+Model data loade

 Normally, initializing an instance of `Scene` need doing nothing. `Scene` only exposes its `m_Models` because I think modification on buffer should only be accessible through the API.
+F

 Note that `Scene` only provide models for its interface.
 That is because in the stage of shader, vertices should be loaded with the form so-called 'stream'.
 In code using graphics API, the `Model` class usually has a member function called `render()` to invoke drawcall with particular configuration and shader program.
 Hence, in this application, vertices will be collected within struct `Model` in advance.